JeremiePat/svg-extend/docs/svg-issues.md

 This lack of support has an impact when using CSS transforms.
 As `backface-visibility` isn't supported, a `180deg` rotation on the _x_ or _y_ axis will flip a shape instead of hiding it.
-If this is the intended purpose, A possible workaround consist in limiting rotation to 90deg.
+If this is the intended purpose, A possible workaround consist in limiting rotation to `90deg`.
 This can be tricky when dealing with animation as it requires to think animation that are somewhat shorter than expected and with side effects on easing.
+Another possible workaround to prevent those side effect is to apply an `opacity:0`, `visible:hidden` or `display:none` to the element when appropriate (usually at 50% of the animation).
+However, even like that, for none linear animation it can be tricky to find the right moment to hide the element.

 ## CSS Gradients (and other CSS image functions)